tupacmoche/NYU-Intro-to-Python-Summer-2018/06-06-2018-Intro-and-Git/about_us/shoriful.md

 # Shoriful
 I am a student at NYU studying data analytics and visualization.
-I'm interested in the ethics of data science and hope to work in this area after graduating after the fall semster.
+I'm interested in the ethics of data science and hope to work in this area upon graduating after the fall semster.

 ## Motivation for Being Part of the Class
 I want to know python like it's second nature to me.